incodehq/incode-platform/README.md

 Then log on using user: `sven`, password: `pass`

-## Relationship to Apache Isis Core ##

-Isis Core 1.6.0 included the `org.apache.isis.module:isis-module-audit-jdo:1.6.0` Maven artifact.
-This module is a direct copy of that code, with the following changes:

-* package names have been altered from `org.apache.isis` to `org.isisaddons.module.audit`
-* the `persistent-unit` (in the JDO manifest) has changed from `isis-module-audit-jdo` to `org-isisaddons-module-audit-dom`

-Otherwise the functionality is identical; warts and all!

-Isis 1.7.0 no longer ships the `org.apache.isis.module:isis-module-audit-jdo` module; use this addon module instead.

 ## How to Configure/Use ##

 You can either use this module "out-of-the-box", or you can fork this repo and extend to your own requirements.